sampathpavan/snakegame/README.md

 Then at last we integrated snake game with the teachable machine code and we had changed the classnames(i.e

-At before arrow keys are used to control the game at last we changed it to our classNames that we are used in teachable machine)
+At before arrow keys are used to control the game at last we changed it to our classNames that we are used in teachable machine[image recogonizations]).

 ![Screenshot (42)](https://user-images.githubusercontent.com/73058239/105607253-d6494a80-5dc5-11eb-85aa-8742a0e23885.png)